ExoMars-PanCam/passthrough/README.md

 ## Installation
-TODO; in the mean time, see the section **Development setup** towards the end for how to pip-install the repository in development mode to be able to run the preliminary test script `pttesting` which exercises an SVT-1b1 WACR template.
+TODO; in the mean time, see the section **Development setup** towards the end for how to pip-install the repository in development mode to be able to run the preliminary test script `pttesting` which exercises an SVT-1b1 raw template.

 ## Usage